setian/screen_saver_VSCE/README.md

 - **Offline Code Pack**: A curated `docs/code-pack.json` keeps multilingual tricks, memes, and interview questions ready when GitHub is unavailable.
 - **All-Activity Idle Detection**: Watches keyboard, mouse, terminal, notebook, and even screensaver webview activity so it only launches when you are truly idle.
 - **Infinite Loop**: Each snippet hands off to the next one automatically.
+- **Per-Repo Selection**: Pick exactly which GitHub sources to draw from with the `Screen Saver: Select Repositories` command.
 - **Configurable**: Adjust the idle timeout and typing speed from the VS Code settings UI or `settings.json`.

 ## Configuration

 You can customize the extension's behavior by modifying the following settings in your `settings.json`:

 - `screenSaver.idleTimeSeconds`: The number of seconds of inactivity before the screen saver starts.
-(Default: `300`)
+(Default: `300`, minimum: `5`)
 - `screenSaver.typingSpeed`: Typing speed in milliseconds per character while rendering the code.
 (Default: `40`)
+- `screenSaver.repositories.enabled`: Array of repository identifiers to use.
+Run `Screen Saver: Select Repositories` for a checkbox picker.

 ## Development Journey